CalabreseLab/seekr/README.md

 After you have successfully installed Docker.
 Start/Run the application and make sure it is running properly – you should see the docker icon on your task bar with the status indicated.

 #### Pull Docker Image and Test Run
-First, start your command line tool, Terminal for MacOS and CMD for Windows.
+1. Start your command line tool: Terminal for MacOS and CMD for Windows.
 You can also use Powershell or Cygwin for Windows, but Cygwin might have interaction issues.

 From the command line, pull the Docker Image:
 ```